rajdeep-biswas/glacier/README.md

 `BGM`
 `Processed Audio`
 `VR Capture`

 The names are pretty self explanatory.
+An empty folder structure is stored within `_template` for easy copy-paste-rename sped-up process.

 The filenames under these directories are not too strict, but so far `1.wav` under `Audio Takes` and `takeone.wav` under `Processed Audio` has been making sense to me.
 Rest of the two folders can contain native filenames (such as music title for `BGM` and timestamped video capture under `VR Capture`), these feel intuitive.